forestgrape/coronavirus/economics.md

 * risk and credibility checking
 * check & advise & improve business plan
-* accompanying the capital e.g. check if interest rates are paid regularly The work is per credit and not per amount of credit.
-Therefor handing out large credits is much more lucrative if the interest rate is constant.
+* accompanying the capital e.g. check if interest rates are paid regularly

+The work is per credit and not per amount of credit.
+Therefor handing out small credits is often not lucrative for financial institutions.

 ### Goal
 Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.